 A little knowledge that acts is worth infinitely more than much knowledge that is idle. - Khalil Gibran

-Nsenga K. Burton, Ph.D. (she/her) is an award-winning professor, writer, content creator and influencer.
+Nsenga K. Burton, Ph.D. (she/he/hers) is an award-winning professor, writer, content creator and influencer.

 Dr. Burton currently serves as Co-Director of the Film and Media Management Concentration at Emory University.
-Her area of expertise is intersectionality (race, class, gender and sexuality) and the Hollywood film industry.
+Her area of expertise is intersectionality (race, class, gender and sexuality) and media with a focus on entertainment ndustries and digital journalism.

-Dr. Burton is a frequent commentator on television, radio and new media having recently appeared on The Dr. Phil Show to discuss "The Karen Phenomenon" on social media, WABE-90.1 FM to discuss the history of protest films in this protest era and African Americans in American Cinema, Rolling Out Magazine's podcast on the precarious relationship between Black Filmmakers and Hollywood, NNPA/Black Press USA's 2020 election coverage panelist and co-host, KCMPT's livestream post-election discussion and co-host of Camellia Rose Links livestream discussion on the State of Women in Georgia.
+Dr. Burton is a frequent commentator on television, radio and new media having recently appeared on The Dr. Phil Show to discuss "The Karen Phenomenon" on social media, WABE-90.1 FM to discuss the history of protest films in this protest era and African Americans in American Cinema, Rolling Out Magazine's podcast on the precarious relationship between Black Filmmakers and Hollywood, NNPA/Black Press USA Newswire's 2020 election coverage panelist and co-host, KCMPT's livestream post-election discussion and co-host of Camellia Rose Links livestream discussion on the State of Women in Georgia (2021).

 Dr. Burton holds degrees in film and communication from Northwestern University (B.S.), New York University (M.A.), University of Pennsylvania (M.A.) and the University of Southern California (Ph.D.).